 Step By Step Guide on Feeding Gamefowl

-Feeding gamefowl can be a tricky process if you don’t have the right knowledge.
+Feeding gamefowl can be tricky if you lack the right knowledge.
 Here is a step-by-step guide to feeding your gamefowl.

 1. Start by providing fresh water for them at all times.
-Gamefowls require constant access to clean and cool water as they need it to regulate their body temperature.
+Gamefowls require constant access to clean and cool water to regulate their body temperature.
 Give your chicken booster feed.
 This will boost the chicks’ metabolism and digestion to ensure optimum nutrient absorption, ensuring a lively and strong chick.

-2. Stag Grower – The Stag Grower promotes muscle growth in the birds and increases their resistance to illness (immunity).
-Choose high-quality feeds that are formulated specifically for gamefowls.
-These feeds contain essential nutrients required for good health, growth, and development of your birds’ muscles.
+2. Stag Grower – The Stag Grower promotes bird muscle growth and increases their resistance to illness (immunity).
+Choose high-quality feeds that are explicitly formulated for gamefowls.
+These feeds contain essential nutrients for good health, growth, and development of your birds’ muscles.

-3. Offer small amounts of feed two or three times daily rather than large amounts once or twice per day.
+3. Offer small amounts of feed two or three times daily rather than large amounts once or twice daily.
 This helps keep the bird’s metabolism active and stable throughout the day.

-4. Supplement their diet with fresh fruits and vegetables such as apples, carrots, and spinach from time to time.
-It provides additional vitamins needed in their diet which could not be found in commercial feeds alone.
+4. Regularly supplement their diet with fresh fruits and vegetables such as apples, carrots, and spinach.
+It provides additional vitamins in their diet, which cannot be found in commercial feeds alone.

 Gamefowl Exercises

-Gamefowl exercises are an essential part of maintaining the health and fitness of your birds.
+Gamefowl exercises are essential for maintaining the health and fitness of your birds.
 In addition to a balanced diet, regular exercise helps gamefowls maintain muscle mass and reduces the risk of obesity.

-One way to ensure that your gamefowls get enough exercise is by providing them with adequate space to move around freely.
-Gamefowls love to scratch, peck, and roam about their surroundings.
-Thus, they’ll require ample space in their coop or pen for these activities.
+One way to ensure that your gamefowls get enough exercise is to provide them with adequate space to move around freely.
+Gamefowls love to scratch, peck, and roam about their surroundings, so they’ll require ample space in their coop or pen for these activities.

 Incorporating proper exercise routines into your gamefowl’s daily routine will keep them happy and healthy while enhancing their overall performance during competitions.